PicoCentauri/plode-code/README.md

 ## Usage

-The [examples](examples) folder contains Python source code to train and evaluate the linear ad well as neural network (nn) potential based on LODE descripotors.
-For the examples in this repository we take a small subset of the dimer dataset from the work.
+The [examples](examples) folder contains Python source code to train and evaluate the linear as well as neural network (nn) potential based on LODE descriptors.
+For the examples in this repository we take a small subset of the dimer dataset from the main publication.
 The complete data set is available for download at [Materials Cloud](https://doi.org/10.24435/materialscloud:23-99).